ClusterHQ/dvol/docs/api.md

 * active, bool: global state which can be used by consumers of the API to reduce the amount of typing users have to do, has no impact on behaviour of API
 * branch, string: currently active branch, any running containers will be using this branch
 * branches: list of strings, available branches
-* dockercontainers: list of ``inspect`` responses from Docker for containers that were using the volume at time of query
+* dockercontainers: list of `inspect` responses from Docker for containers that were using the volume at time of query

 # POST /v1/volumes

+sufficient for `dvol init`.

 create a new volume, and its default master branch, and set it to be the currently active volume.